 Sudden hearing and vision loss can be life-changing, particularly when the injuries are permanent.
+In some instances, individuals with hearing and vision injuries may be entitled to compensation.

 Common Causes of Vision and Hearing Loss